dynamicstrategies/cardano-card-gateway/README.md

 This is a cross chain collaboration between Cardano and the Polygon blockchains.
 The codebase includes components for:
-- Accepting card payments for digital assets using an EVM payment processor
+- Accepting card payments for Digital Assets using an EVM payment processor
-- Receiving the payment into a smart contract on a Polygon network
+- Receiving the payment into a Smart Contract on a Polygon network
 - Sending Digital Assets to the buyer on the Cardano network

 If you want to contribute this repo then make yourself known with a pull request, or a suggested enhancement via the issue tracker

 ### Demo
-Demo of a sample shop-front with a "Pay with Card" button will be shown here
+Demo of a sample shopfront with a "Pay with Card" button is available here:
 <a href="https://cardgateway.work.gd">cardgateway.work.gd</a>

 > [!IMPORTANT]
-> To test payment lifecycle you will need to registed for a sandbox account with Wert.io and then access the page by providing the wertPartnerId and wertPrvKey in the url like this
+> To test payment lifecycle you will need a registeded sandbox account with Wert.io and then access the page by providing the `wertPartnerId` and `wertPrvKey` in the url like this
 >
 > `https://cardgateway.work.gd/front?wertPartnerId=<<your_wert_partner_id>>&wertPrvKey=<<your_wert_private_key>>`

 #### Shopfront

-Below is an example printscreen of a shopfront displaying a Digital Asset, a Wallet Connector to connect to the user's Cardano Wallet and the Payment processor.
+Below is an example printscreen of a shopfront displaying a Digital Asset (NeoSurfer NFT), a Wallet Connector to connect to the user's Cardano Wallet and the "Pay with Card" button.
-When a user pressed the "Pay with Card" button this will launch the payment processor shown in the next step
+When a user presses the "Pay with Card" button this will launch the payment processor as shown in the next step

 <img src="nextjs/public/images/page_example.png" alt="Page Example" width="350">

 #### Payment Processor

-The credit card payments are handle by <a href="https://wert.io/">Wert.io</a> and the code based in this repo implements the connection between an example website and their payment processing services.
-Additionally, they only provide automation for payments of digital assets minted on EVM blockchains, so an additional functionality is implemented that monitors for minting of these assets on the EVM chain and sends the user of the asset on the Cardano blockchain
+The credit card payments are handle by <a href="https://wert.io/">wert.io</a> and the code base in this repo implements the connection between this example shopfront and their payment processing services.
+The payment processor processes payments for Digital Assets on the Polygon blockchain therefore additional functionality is implemented in this code base that monitors for payments on the Polygon EVM chain and once the payment has been received then sends to the user the asset on the Cardano blockchain

-Printscreens of the payment processor screen when a user clicks on the "Pay with Card" button on the storefront and then as the user steps through the payment with a final receipt on email at the end.
+Below are the printscreens of the workflow when a user clicks on the "Pay with Card" button on the storefront and covers the steps from the initial payment to  the final receipt sent to the user's email address

 <div style="flex">
     <img src="nextjs/public/images/payment_example_1.png" alt="Payment Example" width="250">